AlexNgan/Spooder-the-Extruder/README.md

 This is a repository of code I've modified for use with an Anycubic Kossel Plus 3D printer.
 Built in code based on the Marlin 1.1.8 framework.

-While this printer is very good mechanically (the quality and speed of the pprints are astounding), there is a lot to be desired in the firmware available online.
+While this printer is very good mechanically (the quality and speed of the prints are astounding), there is a lot to be desired in the firmware available online.
 Additionally, there are some physical modifications that can be made to improve the machine.

 # Marlin 3D Printer Firmware

+The majority of this code is modified from the general [Marlin 3D Printer Firmware](https://github.com/MarlinFirmware/Marlin code.)
+At this point, Marlin 2.0.x has been released but is unpolished, so I've decided to make changes in an older, more stable release.
 Additional documentation can be found at [The Marlin Documentation Project](https://www.marlinfw.org/).

 # Custom Functions and Features